khiemhuynh95/mobile-network-analysis-aws/README.md

 ![Architecture Diagram](diagram.png)

 This project leverages AWS cloud services to transform mobile network data for insightful analytics.
 The workflow involves uploading CSV files to Amazon S3, which triggers a Lambda function to put records into a Kinesis DataStream.
 Subsequently, a Glue job implemented with PySpark consumes the stream, aggregates, and transforms the data, enabling comprehensive mobile network analytics based on parameters such as signal strength, GPS accuracy, and operator performance.

+## Requirements

+Before using this project, ensure you meet the following requirements:

+- **Prior working knowledge of AWS cloud and services**
+- **Prior programming experience in Python and PySpark**
+- **Basic understanding of streaming concepts using PySpark**

 ## Workflow Overview

 1. **Upload CSV Files to S3**: Users upload CSV files containing mobile network data to an S3 bucket.